 Arklow

-A decent anchorage north of the harbour but beware of a back eddy on the north bound tide that runs south bound close inshore, that can make getting the anchor in the right position clear of two outfalls and a power cable.
+A decent anchorage north of the harbour but beware of a back eddy on the north bound tide that runs south bound close inshore, that can make getting the anchor in the right position clear of two outfalls and a power cable a bit tricky.

 Vodaphone and O2 fine